 Art.
 1 Rev...
 A catcher should not intentionally obstruct home plate (e.g., stand on the plate with both feet) when a runner is attempting to score.

 Art.
-7. Junior/7U (Tee-Ball at bats) and Rookie: Next Base Rule: After the umpire calls a "Dead Ball," if, in the discretion of the umpire, a runner is not substantially closer to the next than the prior base (e.g., 3/4 of the way) to the next base, the runner must return to the previous base.
+7. Junior/7U (Tee ball at bats) and Rookie: Next Base Rule: After the umpire calls a dead ball, if, in the judgment of the umpire, a runner is not substantially closer to the next base than to the prior base (e.g., 3/4 of the way), the runner must return to the previous base.

 Art.
 8. Junior/7U and Rookie: Intentional rolling or bouncing of the ball on the playing field between defensive players during active plays is not permitted.
 All ball exchanges among defensive players must be airborne (overhand, or underhand for a short throw).
 If intentional rolling of the ball is observed by the umpire, they shall give a warning to all players and coaches regardless of which team incurred the rule infraction.
 On subsequent infractions, the umpire may call a base runner safe at a base if they determine that a player intentionally rolled or bounced a ball on the playing field during active plays.

-Junior/7U: The catcher must make defensive plays at home unless there is some extraordinary circumstance not related to the catcher's relative skill level.
-Otherwise, if another defensive player makes a(n otherwise) successful defensive play at home, the would-be out is negated and if the runner would have safely reached home, the run counts.
+Junior/7U: The catcher must make defensive plays at home unless there is some extraordinary circumstance not related to the catcher's relative skill level, for example, the catcher is injured and cannot/could not continue to play.
+Otherwise, if another defensive player makes a(n otherwise) successful defensive play at home, the would-be out is negated; if the runner would have safely reached home, the run counts.

 Art.
 1 Rev...
 The Batter-Runner is out when: